MaicoLeberle/sdd-conductor/README.md

 - **Haskell**

 #### How to support a new programming language:
-Any language can be used without configuration files.
+- Any language can be used without configuration files.
 The agent applies generic defaults for code style, error handling, QA checks, tests, documentation, and logging — inferred from standard practice for the detected language.

-To add explicit configuration for language `A`, three levels are available:
+- To add explicit configuration for language `A`, three levels are available:

-**No files** — generic defaults apply for everything.
+    - **No files**: generic defaults apply for everything.

-**`languages/A.md` only** — provides explicit code style, error handling, and QA check instructions (specific tool names and commands) for `A`.
-Tests, documentation, and logging continue to use generic defaults.
-Add `A.md` to the list in `languages/main.md`.
+    - **Support with general configuration**: only `languages/A.md` is provided and included in the list in `languages/main.md`. `lnaguages/A.md` includes explicit code style, error handling, and QA check instructions (specific tool names and commands) for this specific programming language `A`.
+These new values override the default configuration for `A` in each dimension mentioned in `languages/A.md`, and leave untouched the all the other configuration dimensiones (for which the default values will be used).
+However, tests, documentation, and logging continue to use generic defaults.

-**`languages/A.md` plus any of the following** — `languages/A.md` must exist for these to be
-meaningful:
+    - **Suport with general + specific configuration**.
+If `languages/A.md` exists and adde in the list in `languages/main.md`, more specific configuration can be given to `A` by adding any of the following:
         - **`tests/A.md`**: language-specific test suite instructions.
 Add it to the list in `tests/main.md`.
         - **`documentation/A.md`**: language-specific documentation instructions.
 Add it to the list in `documentation/main.md`.
         - **`logging/A.md`**: language-specific logging instructions.
 Add it to the list in `logging/main.md`.

 Language-specific files extend the generic defaults; where there is overlap they take precedence.
 The agent informs the user which configuration files were found and are in effect at load time.